ibrahimistaken/tonl/docs/GETTING_STARTED.md

-# Getting Started with TONL v1.0.3
+# Getting Started with TONL v2.0.4

 Welcome to TONL!
-This guide will help you get started with all the powerful features of TONL.
+This guide will help you get started with all the powerful features of TONL v2.0.4, including the revolutionary dual-mode system for handling problematic JSON keys.

 ---